HIV and Life Insurance

 However, this is exactly the same as other pre-existing conditions such as diabetes or heart disease, for example.

-An insurer will want to understand the level of risk involved with this particular medical condition.
+An insurer will want to understand how high the level of risk is with this particular medical condition.

 They do this by asking a series of questions such as: